BiltosLab/QuickCalculator/README.md

 # QuickCalculator
-Very basic (bad) calculator made when learning C# quick referring to the time it took to make the app itself
+Very basic calculator made when learning C# "Quick" referring to the time it took to make the app